Align Your Goals With Your Vision to Boost Your Team Performance

 Goals are the milestones that mark your journey toward your vision.
 They are the means to get there as they quantify and define the steps you take along the way.

 Where your vision is broad and big, goals are tangible and specific.
-They answer questions like “when?’ and “how?” and “how much?”
-SMART goals are specific, measurable, attainable, relevant and time-bound.
+They answer questions like when, how, and how much.
+SMART goals are specific, measurable, attainable, relevant, and time-bound.

 To select the right goals, always keep your vision in mind.
-Look for some goals that will you leapfrog forward, some that address the greatest pain, and some that provide some quick wins.
+Look for some goals that will leapfrog you forward, some that address the greatest pain, and some that provide quick wins.

 Remember, you’re going to be held accountable for achieving your goals, so choose those that are a stretch but also realistic.